ACCUPLACER Introduction for Students

 Because ACCUPLACER is an adaptive test; you don’t have to answer as many questions as on a traditional paper and pencil test.
 The number of questions on the eight tests ranges from 12-20.
 The questions will appear one at a time on the computer screen.
 Most questions are multiple-choice and all you will need to do is use the mouse to select the desired answer.
 When you have completed the question and verified your answer a new screen will appear with your next question.

 Each test is designed using adaptive techniques.
 This means that the computer automatically determines which questions are presented to you based on your responses to prior questions.
 This technique “zeroes-in” on just the right questions to fit your skills and abilities.
 The greater your demonstrated skill level, the more challenging will be the questions presented to you.
-Click here to see an illustration of sample computer-adaptive test.
+Illustration of sample computer-adaptive test.

 - The reading, math and sentence skills tests are un-timed so that you can give each question as much thought as you wish.
 However, once you have verified your answer, you cannot return to that question.